croisen/dotfiles/README.md

     - xfce4 Power Manager

 ## GTK
-*   The theme is [Mint-Y-Dark-Orange] from the themes that came in with linux mint
+*   The theme is [gruvbox-material-dark](https://github.com/TheGreatMcPain/gruvbox-material-gtk) by TheGreatMcPain
 *   Slapped the themes on with lxappearance

 ## Kitty
 *   The config is the default one though what I thought I didn't need, I just removed them from the config file
 *   The colorscheme I use is [gruvbox-palette](https://github.com/morhetz/gruvbox-contrib)

+## Neofetch
+*   The config uses an alias to a logo and a config collected and modified by Chick2D, that being [neofetch-themes](https://github.com/Chick2D/neofetch-themes)

 ## Neovim
 * It uses [vim-plug](https://github.com/junegunn/vim-plug) as a package manager for neovim extensions